GRAINS – Greening Agrifood in Social Economy

 Opportunity hub

-OPEN CALL FOR PROPOSALS FOR FINANCIAL SUPPORT – submission deadline is extended!
+OPEN CALL FOR PROPOSALS FOR FINANCIAL SUPPORT - call closing soon

-This Call for Proposals for Financial Support for Social Economy SMEs in Agrifood will be open from 29 February 2024 until 31 May 2024 (extended deadline) and will select up to 60 Social Economy SMEs in the agrifood sector to take part in the GRAINS project Financial Facility Program.
-Read the updated full call here.
+This Call for Proposals for Financial Support for Social Economy SMEs in Agrifood is open from 29 February 2024 to 28 June 2024 17:00 CET (final deadline).
+Financial support up to 8175 EUR is granted for 60 Social Economy SMEs from the agrifood sector.
+Interested to apply?
 Application process and more details are available in the European Cluster Collaboration Platform.
-Already received applications are under evaluation.
+You find the text call also here.

-If you missed the opportunity to apply as a service provider earlier, there is still possible to apply for admission to the pool.
+If you are a service provider, there is still possible to apply for admission to the service provider’s pool.
 For individual assessment please register via the service provider’s application form.

 GENERAL INFORMATION ON CAPACITY BUILDING TRAININGS